Supply Assets

 Step-by-Step

-Now that we know how to identify a reserve to supply to, and you know how to preview the impact of a supply operation, let's see how to supply assets to this reserve.
+Now that you know how to identify a reserve and preview the impact of a supply operation, let's supply assets to a reserve.

 To supply assets to an Aave reserve with AaveKit React, follow these steps.